Nebraska storm raises question: Are tornadoes, derechos now part of winter weather?

 For Elliott, who helps lead the nation's efforts to issue severe weather warnings, there's a big takeaway from Wednesday's storms: "What speaks volumes is that severe weather does not care what time of year it is," he said.
 "You really need to take things seriously."

 Storms flew across the U.S. at an average speed of 60 to 65 mph, he said.
-Some storms likely traveled in excess of 80 mph, he said.
+Some storms, he said, likely traveled in excess of 80 mph.
 Indeed, in Nebraska, there was analytical indication that some tornadoes in the making raced across the state at 100 mph, according to the National Weather Service.

 The strength of the winds, gusting from 70 to 100 mph, was remarkable for any time of year, but especially for December.